-The Importance of Losing Weight to Improving Your Dating Life
+Losing Weight Is Even More Important to Your Dating Life Than You Think

 So, what if you are overweight?
 Should you follow Oprah advice of liking and respecting yourself for who you are and continue to be reluctant to lose weight?